sp00ls/SambaConfigs/README.md

 The public share is publicly readable/writeable with no username/password.

 These configs/scripts should hopefully help you get started quickly after minor changes to fit your specific environment.

+# Update
+It has been nearly a year and a half since I set this up.
+I have 2 Macs using it for Time Machine under a single account & various devices using it to store other files.
+About a month ago one of my Macs went down for a week due to a faulty battery, I was able to use the other Mac to mount the time machine bundle & pull files that I needed in the meantime.
+Basically, it has worked great & I haven't had any issues with the setup.